nizzaneela/Programming_error_explanation/README.md

             break
         ...
 ```
-- walking back to find the the stable coalescence as when tMRCA of active sampled infections is within one day before the final tMRCA, e.g.:
+- walking back to find the first day when tMRCA of active sampled infections will jump forward by less than one day to reach the final tMRCA, e.g.:
 ```
-    # work back day by day from the last day but stop if
+    # work back day by day, stopping if
     # the tMRCA of the next earlier day is more than a day earlier than the final tMRCA,
     # or the tMRCA of the next earlier day is later than the final tMRCA
     # or if the next earlier has only one sample, i.e. it doesn't have a tMRCA